2024 Formula Regional European Championship: Mid-season changes

 Both Roman Biliński and Doriane Pin were absent from the third round at Zandvoort as they were recovering from injuries: Pin fractured her ribs in an incident during the Spa round, while Biliński suffered a road accident that saw him get hospitalized.
 Biliński later disclosed that he underwent surgery to repair two broken vertebrae, which kept him out of the cockpit for an extended period.
 KIC Motorsport also altered its lineup, with GB3 race winner John Bennett called up to replace Costa Toparis.

 Ahead of the fourth round, KIC Motorsport announced Chinese driver Gao Yujia, 31st in FRMEC in his first Formula Regional appearance, would pilot the team's No. 43 car previously occupied by Toparis and Bennett for the remainder of the season.
 Trident announced that Michael Belov would return to the championship to replace the injured Biliński at the Hungaroring, marking the fourth year where he would compete in the series.
 At MP Motorsport, Isaac Barashi stepped in for Bedrin, returning to the team that he came 30th in FRMEC with.

 Jesse Carrasquedo Jr. left G4 Racing and the championship ahead of round 5 to join Campos Racing in Eurocup-3.
 He was replaced by Brazilian F4 race-winner Álvaro Cho.
 Doriane Pin returned from Mugello onwards.

 Barashi once again stepped in to replace Bedrin at Paul Ricard.

 Ahead of the round at Imola, Léna Bühler announced she would end her campaign with ART Grand Prix early.
 KIC meanwhile announced the return of Maya Weug for that round in place of Gao Yujia.
 She had last competed with the team in 2023, before moving to F1 Academy for 2024.
 Biliński returned after recovering from his injury, while G4 Racing's Álvaro Cho and KIC's Alex Sawer were absent.
 Sawer was initially announced to return for the round at Spielberg, but withdrew.

 In the days leading up to the penultimate round, G4 Racing announced that FR Americas podium finisher Jett Bowling would join the team for the remainder of the season.
-KIC also announced a new driver sigining for Barcelona in Enzo Scionti, who drove for Monolite Racing in 2023 where he came 31st.
+KIC also announced a new driver signing for Barcelona in Enzo Scionti, who drove for Monolite Racing in 2023 where he came 31st.